aerospike-community/aerospike-shiro-session/README.md

 The configuration provided in this example does not use a session cache on the Tomcat server.
 This allows any Tomcat instance to serve the request as all servers will read/update the session information in the Aerospike DB.
 This means you do not need to configure "sticky sessions" on the load balancer.

 To test this out, configure another Tomcat server and deploy the ```aerospike-shiro-session-1.0.war``` to that server.
-Now you can point a browser window to each of the servers and try logging in/out from either Tomcat instance.
+Now you can point a browser window to each of the Tomcat servers and try logging in/out from either Tomcat instance.
 Refreshing the other browser window will reflect the update as well.